From 12 Direct Reports to 2 in 10 Weeks: The Leadership Layer That Prevented Coordination Chaos at $88K

 Gap 2: Team Member Bypass

-One developer kept coming directly to Takeshi with questions his lead should have handled.
-Undermining the lead authority.
+One developer kept going directly to Takeshi with questions his lead should have handled, undermining the lead’s authority.

-Takeshi’s response: “That’s a great question for Marcus.
+Takeshi’s response was, “That’s a great question for Marcus.
 He makes technical decisions for your team.
 Let’s bring him in.”
-Then, he looped Marcus into the conversation, let him handle it.
+Then he looped Marcus into the conversation and let him handle it.

-Did this three times.
-The developer learned that going around the lead doesn’t get a faster answer, and gets redirected back.
-After three redirects, stopped bypassing.
+He did this three times.
+The developer learned that going around the lead doesn’t get a faster answer and just gets redirected back.
+After three redirects, he stopped bypassing.

 Gap 3: Lead Uncertainty

-Both leads are still asking Takeshi before deciding things clearly in their scope.
+Both leads were still asking Takeshi before deciding things clearly in their scope.
 “Should I prioritize feature A or bug fix B?”
-That’s their call, but seeking approval.
+That was their call, but they were seeking approval.

-Takeshi’s discipline: “What do you think we should do?”
-Lead explains reasoning.
-Takeshi: “Sounds right, go with that.”
-Never said “do this instead” unless clear error.
-Forced leads to own decisions.
+Takeshi’s discipline was to ask, “What do you think we should do?”
+The lead explained their reasoning.
+Takeshi said, “Sounds right, go with that.”
+He never said “do this instead” unless there was a clear error, which forced the leads to own their decisions.

-Week 9-10: Leads gradually stopped seeking approval.
-Made decisions, informed Takeshi.
-Confidence building.
+Week 9–10: The leads gradually stopped seeking approval.
+They made decisions and then informed Takeshi.
+Confidence built.

 Week 10: Structure Locked